timfish/pico-sdk/dotnet/README.md

 # PicoSDK

-High performance, gap-free streaming from any Pico Technology oscilloscope.
+### High performance, gap-free streaming from any Pico Technology oscilloscope.

+> **Note**: This is not an official Pico Technology package

 This package wraps all current Pico oscilloscope drivers in a high-level, common API written in Rust.
 This API is compiled to native code and exposed to dotnet